ivivanov18/NS-COIN-TRACK/README.md

 - RadListView does not updated on the Favorite Coins List Tab:
   - iOS: when a coin is clicked, the RadListView on the Favorite Coins List Tab, does not update.
 One need to scroll up and down to get it updated and it does always work.
 - RadListView: a problem also occurs with the update of the RadListView to reflect the new state of coin (added to favorite) when pullToRefresh="true" was added
+- Performance issue on iOS: the data is loaded much faster on Android than on iOS.
+Same for pull to refresh action --> the data updates for several seconds where on Android it seems instantaneuous.

 ## LESSONS LEARNT